nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### Why is the feature implemented as such?
-We designed this tagging system is such a way that when a user is first added into the system, the user's `ApplicationStatus` will be set to default of `not scheduled`.
+We designed this tagging system is such a way that when a user is first added into the system, the user's `ApplicationStatus` will be set to default of `Not Scheduled`.
 This will help the user to minimise the amount of commands to type when adding in a Candidate.

 In the initial planning phase of the project, we intended for the `InterviewStatus` to be `triggered` by many factors, such as `ApplicationStatus`, the current date and time, etc.